rjshvjy/puvi/.dev-index/code_usage_report.md

 - Files: 1

 ### location
-- Used by modules: sku_outbound, locations
+- Used by modules: locations, sku_outbound
 - Files: 2
 - Functions using this table:
   - update_expiry_tracking_location in puvi-backend/puvi-backend-main/modules/sku_outbound.py